HenryHengLUO/COVID19-cases-in-HK-universities/README.md

 [l6]: https://docs.google.com/document/d/15zdVq6KPEByHO-xtv6hJh-HQz80t6mUyZ5LMeHjtWOU/edit#heading=h.tv3qxy36yxj8

+## usage part: Background Description and WAIT & HOPE

+### Storyline Start

+Back in the February 2022, the Hong Kong was severely impacted by the 5th wave of Covid-19.
+Each and every day, newspapers published tsunami like and exponentially increasing everywhere confirmed cases.
+Every citizen felt enormously scared and deeply concerned about uncertainty in the future.
+Most of people had to work from home or stay at home for entire day, shops were closed at a large scale and almost no one could be seen on any street.
+Even worse, people are surrounded by unclear and sometimes self-contradictory messages.

+My friend, Pili reminded me that as a soft developer, why not to do something to make the society better.
+To visualize the data might be a good option and let people see it and calm down.
+Moreover, good news were that Hong Kong universities started to collect and publish daily cases.
+As a consequence, the project was launched immediately and benefited on Cloud Native, lightweight, low code and “more important”, zero cost.

+### Storyline Continue

+Now in the February 2023, the 5th wave of Covid-19 has already faded away.
+The city and her citizens become resuscitated and invigorated once more.
+As the government eased Covid-19 regulations and cancelled isolation orders from 30 January 2023, universities no longer collected and updated the data either.
+The project have to stop here, although so far thousands of visitors have gotten beneficial and expressed gratitude.

+Through this plight and struggle, everyone has learned more or less.
+As Alexandre Dumas pointed out, “all human wisdom is contained in these two words – WAIT and HOPE.”
+No matter what happened and will happen, please always take away this two words from the project.
+WAIT & HOPE.

 ## technic part: System Architecture and Main Technic Analysis

 The is a light-weight low-code cloud native project, whose components are built on Google Cloud Platform and Google Workspace.